 I don’t blame him.
 It’s a cool concept, yet aside from this corporeal pyramid, the whole thing is pretty platonic.

 There was a set of swings next to the pyramid and we sat and swayed on it for a while.
 We talked about how long it had been since we sat on a swing, the Nicaraguan health care, how easy it is to buy antibiotics and painkillers over the counter, and how Roser preferred not to use a nebulizer for her asthma.

-After a while we decided to move on and we started to go back to the road.
-I found a slingshot on the ground.
-It was one of those old fashioned ones constructed out of a Y from a branch of a tree.
-I shot pebbles towards a tree.
+After a while, we decided to move on and we started to go back to the road.
+There was something on the ground that caught my eye.
+I bent down to pick it up.
+It was a slingshot, one of those old-fashioned ones constructed out of a Y from a branch of a tree.
+I shot pebbles with it.
 Omar and Roser wanted to try it.
-Apparently neither of them had used a slingshot before and Bonnie and I showed them how.
+Apparently, neither of them had used a slingshot before and Bonnie and I showed them how.

 At that moment, the yellow pyramid did not seem to matter anymore.
 We simply enjoyed this temporary relapse to childhood.

-The clear turquoise water at Arenas beach is delightful .
+The clear turquoise water at Arenas beach is delightful.
 The waves are very subtle and barely disturb the white sand beach.
-This is the beast beach in Nicaragua to me.
-We reached the beach and quickly lost our shirts and dumped our packs and jumped into the water.
+This is the best beach in Nicaragua to me.
+We reached the beach, quickly lost our shirts, dumped our packs, and jumped into the water.
 It was just the right cool temperature for our overheating bodies.